Child Language Doctoral Program

 - A review of a research grant proposal and a simulated site visit defense of the proposal.

-All doctoral students are expected to complete a dissertation and complete a successful defense of the dissertation.
+All doctoral students are expected to complete an independent research dissertation and complete a successful defense of the dissertation.